High Holidays 5787

 Rabbi Navah Levine is our rabbi in residence.
 She has also worked as a chaplain, educator, & currently teaches at Hebrew College.
 She serves as a member of the executive committees of the Massachusetts Board of Rabbis & the Rhode Island Board of Rabbis.

 Dr. Fishman is an old friend of the synagogue from his student days at Harvard.
 He is a tenured Professor of Modern Jewish History at The Jewish Theological Seminary (JTS) in NYC.
-He also serves as the Director of Project Judaica.
+He also serves as the Director of Project Judaica, based at the Ukrainian Academy of Sciences.
+He is the author of numerous books, including The Book Smugglers: Partisans, Poets, & the Race to Save Jewish Treasures from the Nazis.

-Noah has been our lay-leader at The Boston Synagogue for many years.
+Noah grew up here and was our lay-leader at The Boston Synagogue for many years.
 He is a graduate of Columbia University, the Jewish Theological Seminary, & Cardozo Law School.
-He is an attorney in New York.
+He is an attorney & partner at Loeb & Loeb based in its New York office.

 If participating via Zoom, the mahzor will be made available electronically via screenshare.
 Alternatively, if you would like to borrow a physical mahzor, we will make them available for pick-up/return at the synagogue.
 A $40 refundable deposit is required.

-We encourage people to become members, even if you just come for the High Holidays.
-Your contribution is more than just a holiday transaction.
-It helps support the Jewish community in downtown Boston.
-The additional cost over the seat-only price is only a few dollars a month.
+Even if you just come for the High Holidays – your membership is more than just a holiday transaction.
+It helps support an active Jewish community in downtown Boston – that’s here for one another.

 NOTE: Timings are subject to change.
 Join our mailing list for updates!